 Edward works as the chief risk officer for a large regional bank.
 With a recent shift in strategic initiatives, the bank’s environment has grown more dynamic and complex.
 These initiatives marked a big change in terms of how the bank aims to conduct business.

-With this shift in strategy, new risks have emerged, and those new risks keep demanding more of Edward’s time – but that extra time doesn’t exist.
+With this shift in strategy, new risks have emerged, and those new risks keep demanding more of Edward’s time, but that extra time doesn’t exist.
 The risk management to-do list keeps growing and growing, but resources and talent haven’t expanded to match.

 Jeanine works as the chief compliance officer at a larger bank, and a lack of resources is one problem she doesn’t struggle with.
 Jeanine’s position is more manageable than Edward’s in a lot of ways, but she has her own challenges to tackle.

-A few years ago, Jeanine’s bank received a notice of regulatory enforcement action.
+A few years ago, Jeanine’s bank received a regulatory enforcement action.
 In the wake of that challenge, the direction from the top was clear: Open the checkbook for risk management and spend whatever it takes to get the bank into compliance and in good standing from a regulatory perspective.

 The first line feels like it’s stuck in a maze of risk management processes.
 Without an ability to see through the inner workings, first-line team members don’t have a solid sense of where risk is lurking in the organization.
 At the same time, stakeholders are evaluating the organization’s big risk management budget, and they wonder what value they’re getting.

 Despite all the resources at her disposal, Jeanine is concerned that the dots aren’t connecting.
 She’s not sure how she can untangle the complicated knot of her enterprise risk management program, and sometimes she wonders if she should just strip it back and rebuild it in a way that makes sense.
+This set of circumstances is ideal for responsible optimization of the risk management function.

 Meanwhile, Pierre is a chief risk officer whose life is less stressful than either Jeanine’s or Edward’s.
 As a relatively young startup banking organization with a lot of fintech partnerships, Pierre’s bank decided early on that it wanted to focus on a highly efficient approach to strategic risk management.